Pottery

 d.

-Help to fire a kiln.
+how to load and fire a kiln.

 6.

 Explain the scope of the ceramic industry in the United States.
-Tell some things made other than craft pottery.
+Tell some

 7.

-With your parent’s permission and your counselor’s approval, do ONE of the following:
+With your parent or guardian's permission and your counselor's approval, do

 a.

 Visit the kiln yard at a local college or other craft school.
-Learn how the different kinds of kilns work, including low fire electric, gas or propane high fire, wood or salt/soda, and raku.
+Learn how

 b.

-Visit a museum, art exhibit, art gallery, artists’ co-op, or artist’s studio that features pottery.
-After your visit, share with your counselor what you have learned.
+Visit a museum, art exhibit, art gallery, artists' co-op, or artist's

 c.